CEP-Comwell/proxmox_addons/docs/integration-guide.md

 This guide explains how the major subprojects of the EdgeSec HCI platform interact, share data, and integrate securely.

 # Note: The project formerly referred to as "Proxmox SDN Fabric: Automated Multi-Site Spine-Leaf with OpenFabric" is now named **edgesec-SDN**.
+The project formerly referred to as "Proxmox VM & Docker Traffic Mirroring" is now named **edgesec-TAPX** (Modular traffic mirroring with SIEM-triggered full packet visibility).
 All documentation and references have been updated accordingly.
 Existing links and filenames remain unchanged for backward compatibility.

 ## Integration Points
 - **Vault:** Central source of truth for credentials and secrets, used by RADIUS, REST backend, and SDN fabric roles.